bbfrederick/picachooser/CONTRIBUTING.md

-# Contributing to rapidtide
+# Contributing to picachooser

-Welcome to the rapidtide repository!
+Welcome to the picachooser repository!
 We're excited you're here and want to contribute.

 These guidelines are designed to make it as easy as possible to get involved.
 If you have any questions that aren't discussed below, please let us know by opening an [issue][link_issues]!